What are cultural values? Cultural competence

 Audit report

-Modern Uruguayan culture is diverse in nature as the country's population is very multicultural.
+Modern Uruguayan culture is diverse in nature, as the country's population is very multicultural.
 The country has an impressive heritage of artistic and literary traditions.
 This...

 Send your good work in the knowledge base is simple.
 Use the form below

-Good work to site">
+Good work to the site">

 Students, graduate students, young scientists who use the knowledge base in their studies and work will be very grateful to you.